Exaga/SAREPO_theme/README.md

 # SAREPO_theme
 SAREPO_theme is an Apache mod_autoindex fancyindexing front-end for viewing a Slackware ARM local mirror repository in a browser.
 It is designed to support https://github.com/Exaga/local-slackwarearm-repo and work in conjunction with the repository that's created and managed by that process.

 SAREPO_theme features a basic file search function that's PHP driven. **Blank spaces and/or wildcards are unsupported search parameters!** PHP needs to be enabled on the host server in order to use the search function.
-For those who do not have PHP server capabilities, header.html and footer.html files are available.
+For those who do not have PHP server capabilities, header.html and footer.html files are included.

 ![Image1](https://user-images.githubusercontent.com/19157861/189742610-ed412292-0a20-465a-9e56-9b4cfcf760d6.jpg)